 Note 2.
-Basis of Presentation and Going Concern
+Basis of Presentation

 The accompanying unaudited Condensed Consolidated Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States (U.S. GAAP) for interim financial information and with the instructions to Form 10-Q and Rule 8-03 of Regulation S-X. Accordingly, they do not contain all of the information and footnotes required for complete consolidated financial statements.
 In the opinion of management, the accompanying unaudited Condensed Consolidated Financial Statements reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly our interim financial information.
-The accompanying Condensed Consolidated Balance Sheet at March 31, 2015 has been derived from our audited consolidated financial statements at that date but does not include all disclosures required by U.S. GAAP.
-The operating results for the three months ended June 30, 2015 are not necessarily indicative of the operating results to be expected for our fiscal year ending March 31, 2016 or for any other interim period or any other future period.
+The accompanying Condensed Consolidated Balance Sheet at March 31, 2016 has been derived from our audited consolidated financial statements at that date but does not include all disclosures required by U.S. GAAP.
+The operating results for the three months ended June 30, 2016 are not necessarily indicative of the operating results to be expected for our fiscal year ending March 31, 2017 or for any other interim period or any other future period.

-The accompanying unaudited Condensed Consolidated Financial Statements and notes to Condensed Consolidated Financial Statements should be read in conjunction with our audited Consolidated Financial Statements for the fiscal year ended March 31, 2015 contained in our Annual Report on Form 10-K, as filed with the Securities and Exchange Commission (SEC) on June 29, 2015.
+The accompanying unaudited Condensed Consolidated Financial Statements and notes to Condensed Consolidated Financial Statements should be read in conjunction with our audited Consolidated Financial Statements for the fiscal year ended March 31, 2016 contained in our Annual Report on Form 10-K, as filed with the Securities and Exchange Commission (SEC) on June 24, 2016.

 The accompanying Condensed Consolidated Financial Statements have been prepared assuming we will continue as a going concern.
-As an entity having not yet achieved sustainable revenues, we have experienced recurring losses and negative cash flows from operations resulting in a deficit of \$\$11.40\$ million accumulated from inception through June 30, 2015.
-We expect losses and negative cash flows from operations to continue for the foreseeable future as we engage in further potential development of AV-101, other potential programs involving drug development, drug rescue drug discovery and regenerative medicine.
+As a developing-technology company having not yet developed commercial products or achieved sustainable revenues, we have experienced recurring losses and negative cash flows from operations resulting in a deficit of \$133.7 million accumulated from inception through June 30, 2016.
+We expect losses and negative cash flows from operations to continue for the foreseeable future as we engage in further potential development of AV-101 and launch and execute our drug rescue programs and pursue potential drug development and regenerative medicine opportunities.